Table of Contents

 The "Iatrogenic" Factor: Medication and Palpitations

-We must also consider those who are already being treated for an underactive thyroid.
-If you are taking Levothyroxine (a synthetic version of the T4 hormone), your palpitations might actually be a sign that your dose is a little too high for your current needs.
-If you are unsure about the right timing for medication before testing, our guide on thyroid medication before a blood test explains the usual approach.
+If you are already taking Levothyroxine, palpitations might indicate your dose is too high.
+If you are unsure about the timing of medication before testing, our guide on thyroid medication before a blood test explains the usual approach.

-This is what clinicians call "iatrogenic hyperthyroidism"—essentially, your medication has pushed you from being underactive to being slightly overactive.
-When you have too much thyroid hormone in your system, the heart rate speeds up, and the risk of palpitations or even Atrial Fibrillation (an irregular, fast heart rhythm) increases.
+"Iatrogenic hyperthyroidism" occurs when medication pushes you from being underactive to slightly overactive.
+Excess thyroid hormone speeds up the heart rate and increases the risk of palpitations or Atrial Fibrillation.

-If you are on thyroid medication and start feeling "revved up," shaky, or notice your heart racing, it is essential to speak with your GP.
-They can arrange a blood test to check your levels and adjust your prescription if necessary.
-Never adjust your medication dosage yourself based on a private test result; always work in partnership with a medical professional.
+If you feel "revved up" or notice your heart racing while on medication, speak with your GP.
+They can arrange a blood test to adjust your prescription.
+Never adjust your dosage yourself based on a private test result.

 The Blue Horizon Method: A Phased Journey to Clarity

-At Blue Horizon, we believe that health is a journey, not a quick fix.
-We don't believe in "chasing markers" in isolation.
-Instead, we recommend a phased approach to help you understand your symptoms properly.
-If you are new to the service, our FAQs page is a good place to learn how ordering and sample collection work.
+We recommend a phased approach to help you understand your symptoms properly.
+If you are new to our service, our FAQs page explains how ordering and sample collection work.

-If you decide to look deeper into your thyroid function, it helps to understand what the different markers actually mean.
-In the UK, a standard test often only looks at TSH.
-At Blue Horizon, we believe in looking at the whole "chain of command."
-For a simple explanation of what TSH is and why it matters, see our guide to the thyroid test name.
+If you decide to look deeper, it helps to understand the different markers.
+For a simple explanation of the basics, see our guide to the thyroid test name.

-- Thyroid Antibodies (TPOAb and TgAb): These markers show if your immune system is attacking your thyroid.
-This is the hallmark of Hashimoto’s Disease, the most common cause of hypothyroidism in the UK.
+- Thyroid Antibodies (TPOAb and TgAb): These identify if the immune system is attacking the thyroid, as seen in Hashimoto’s Disease.

 The Blue Horizon "Extras": Magnesium and Cortisol